KevinMarquette/kevinmarquette.github.io/_draft/powershell-windowes-eventlog.md

     $path = 'C:\Windows\System32\winevt\Logs\system.evtx'
     Get-WinEvent -Path $Path -MaxEvents 4

 The native filtering engine for `Get-WinEvent` is very flexible and offers great performance gains over filtering on the pipleine.
 Using the `-FilterHashtable`, we can specify all kinds of things to search for.
-Most of the values support multiple values for when that is needd.
+Most of the values support multiple values for when that is needed.

     Get-WinEvent -FilterHashtable @{
         logname='application'